Graduate Studies in Spanish

 - Ph.D.
 Programs in Literature, Linguistics, 2nd Language Acquisition & Cultural Studies.
 Recent graduates have gone on to:

-CORE REQUIREMENTS FOR ALL MA PROGRAMS (MA, MAT, DUAL MA)
+CORE REQUIREMENTS FOR ALL MA PROGRAMS (MA, DUAL MA)

 36 credit hours of coursework at the graduate level, 19 of which must be taken on the BGSU campus or from BGSU graduate faculty abroad.
-Note: courses from professors at the Escuela Universitaria Cardenal Cisneros and the Universidad Veracruzana do not count toward those 19 credits.
+Note: courses from professors at the Escuela Universitaria Cardenal Cisneros does not count toward those 19 credits.

 Two-Part Comprehensive Exam